-As SPF applicators we constantly change temperature settings, thanks to ever changing substrate temps.
+As SPF applicators, we constantly change temperature settings, thanks to ever-changing substrate temps.
 I’ve been there.
-I’m from Michigan where it can go from winter to summer in the same day!
-It’s easy to get frustrated and demand the SPF manufactures make one that doesn’t require it, but unless we are spraying in a controlled environment, we know this is an unrealistic wish.
-At least one that wouldn’t come with other consequences like loss of yield.
-This is why adjustments are extremely important.
-Not only for your day to day success, but for your checkbook at years end.
+I’m from Michigan where it can go from winter to summer on the same day!
+It’s easy to get frustrated and demand the SPF manufacturers make one type of SPF that doesn’t require changing temperature settings, but unless we are spraying in a controlled environment, we know this is an unrealistic wish.
+Even if there was a spray foam that didn’t require a change in temperature settings, there would be consequences like loss of yield.
+Because we have to deal with changing substrate temperatures, adjustments to SPF temperatures are extremely important, not only for your day-to-day success, but for your checkbook at year’s end.

 Written by TJ Miller, Spray Foam Technical Training Manager at IDI Distributors